Willie169/termux-sh/README.md

 <li>Stable internet connection.</li>
 <li>It is recommended to turn off the battery optimization for Termux.</li>
 <li>It is recommended to hold wakelock while running these scripts.
 You can do so by opening Termux, pulling down the notification bar, and then tapping <strong>Acquire wakelock</strong> on the notification of Termux.</li>
-<li>It is recommended to prevent the <code>Process completed (signal 9) - press Enter</code> error in advance.
-You may encounter it when using Termux, especially when running VMs.
-To prevent it from occuring, please read tutorial about it in my <strong>Android Non Root</strong>: <a href="https://willie169.github.io/Android-Non-Root/#process-completed-signal-9---press-enter-error">https://willie169.github.io/Android-Non-Root/#process-completed-signal-9---press-enter-error</a> for the fixes.</li>
+<li>It is recommended to disable phantom process killer to prevent <code>Process completed (signal 9) - press Enter</code> error from occuring when using Termux in advance.
+If you have setup Shizuku with <code>rish</code> available in Termux to access interactive ADB shell, you can simply run <a href="disable-phantom-process-killer-rish.sh"><code>disable-phantom-process-killer-rish.sh</code></a> in this repo.
+If you have ADB connected with <code>adb shell</code> available, you can simply run <a href="disable-phantom-process-killer-adb.sh"><code>disable-phantom-process-killer-adb.sh</code></a> in this repo.
+Otherwise, refer to my guide about it in my <a href="https://github.com/Willie169/Android-Non-Root#process-completed-signal-9---press-enter-error"><strong>Android Non Root repo</strong></a> or <a href="https://willie169.github.io/Android-Non-Root/#process-completed-signal-9---press-enter-error"><strong>Android Non Root site</strong></a>.</li>
 </ul>

 ### Execution